Leslie-Acct/rct25/materials/How to Coordinate a State Disinformation Campaign.md

 ## 1.Introduction

-In 2012 South Korea, National manipulate presidential election by operating fake contents on tweeter.
-Agents of the National Intelligence Service posted their tweeter to influence public opinion in favor of Geun-hye Park.
-This caimpaign was profesionally organized.
-Agents were native and well-knowledged pepeople, and adjusted their post daily to the changing election conditions.
-The public was fooled and only few suspected.
+In 2012, South Korea National manipulated presidential election by operating fake content on Tittwer.
+Agents of the National Intelligence Service posted tweets to influence public opinion in favor of Geun-hye Park.
+This campaign was professionally organized.
+The agents were native speakers and knowledgeable individuals who adjusted their posts daily to respond to changing election conditions.
+The public was fooled, and only a few suspected what was happening.

 ## 2.Behavior Pattern of South Korean Disinformation Campaign